amatel-IIITN/Food-beverage-Analysis/README.md

-🌟 Suggestions for Brand Enhancement:
+## Suggestions for Brand Enhancement:

 1. Enhance natural caffeine content and promote mental alertness by incorporating green tea extract and Guarana.

 2. Consider Virat Kohli, a popular cricketer, as a brand ambassador to leverage his appeal among the youth and fitness enthusiasts.

-🌟 Conclusion:

-Participating in the codebasics Resume Project Challenge allowed me to analyze survey data and provide actionable insights for CodeX's marketing strategies.